It's easy and fun to make a neck lanyard!

 Take a look around and neck lanyards are being used by everyone!
 Increased security at work, holding IDs, and keeping keys close at hand are all reasons people are wearing lanyards.

 Lanyards are typically worn around the neck.
-By attaching a keyring or clip to the lanyard, it can be used in many ways, such as securing keys, badges and whistles.
-They are so much fun to make.
+By simply attaching a keyring or clip to the lanyard, it can be used in many ways, such as securing keys, badges and whistles.
+Fabric lanyards are so much fun to make.

 Watch this video tutorial and read the following step-by-step instructions to see how to make a fabric lanyard.

 COMPLETE VIDEO TUTORIAL AVAILABLE!
 The video below is a preview with no audio, to

 watch the whole video tutorial, click the link How to make a Fabric Lanyard to watch in Youtube.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate